jeremy-leonard-gsi/UpdateMSFTObjectsXG/README.md

 # Update Sophos XG(S) from Microst Endpoint Web Service

-This project consumes Microsoft's Web API to get Microsoft's current endpoints and then, using Sophos XG/S's API created objects that can be used in rules in the firewall to exclude these endpoints from filtering, etc.
+This project consumes Microsoft's Web API to get Microsoft's current endpoints and then, using Sophos XG/S's API, creates objects that can be used in rules in the firewall to exclude these endpoints from filtering, etc.

 ## Documentation